-Whether you agree or disagree with Greta Thunberg, there’s hardly a chance you could have ignored her call to action this year.
+Whether you agree or disagree with her, there’s hardly a chance you could have ignored Greta Thunberg this year.
 And if you did, US President Donald Trump made sure the teen and her message reached headlines.
-Greta’s environmental movement gathered steam in 2019 and her travels have inspired many to opt for sustainable travel options in the past year.
+Greta’s environmental movement gathered steam in 2019 and her travels and calls to actions have inspired many to adopt sustainable ways to travel in the past year.

-Here are three trends the sustainable travel sector has seen in 2019 which we are expecting to see again in the coming year.
+Here are three trends the sustainable travel sector has seen in 2019, many of which we are expected to see again in the coming year.

-Richard Lindberg, our CEO, is often questioned about the stance of One Planet Rating when it comes to flying.
-Here is his nuanced vision of flygskam:
+Richard Lindberg, our CEO, who is often questioned about the stance of One Planet Rating when it comes to flying, has a nuanced vision of flygskam:

-According to UK tour company Responsible Travel, overtourism is an issue affecting six out of the seven continents.
-They’ve compiled a list of places suffering from overtourism in an interactive map that can be accessed here.
+According to UK tour company Responsible Travel, overtourism is an issue in six of the seven continents.
+They’ve compiled a list of places suffering from overtourism in an interactive map which can be accessed here.

 To tackle overtourism, we have witnessed an emerging trend this year which involved charging a fee to tourists in places where tourism has exceeded a tipping point.
-Venice, for instance, is set to charge day-trippers fees as high as €10 to enter its historic centre in the peak season (starting July 1st 2020).
+Venice, for instance, is all set to charge day-trippers fees as high as €10 for the peak season to enter its historic centre (set to be in effect from July 1st 2020).

-Slow travel is a shift from the typical frantic exploration of a holiday destination.
-It promotes a slower pace and a focus on the journey as well as the destination.
-Think leisure walks, flexible itineraries and more open schedules.
+Slow travel is about replacing the frantic exploration of a holiday destination by slowing the pace and focusing not only on the destination, but also on the journey.
+Think of leisure walks, flexible itineraries and more open schedules.

-While slow travel does include taking the train, walking, biking or sailing instead of flying, the chosen mode of transport is not essential.
+While slow travel does include taking the train, walking, biking or sailing instead of flying, the chosen mode of transport is not the key element here.
 Slow travel is more about changing one’s mindset when traveling and being a more mindful, sustainable traveler.
-It is about exploring destinations, enjoying every moment and indulging in the local culture, without stress or without jumping from one place to another.
+It is about exploring destinations and indulging in the local culture, without stress or without jumping from one place to another.